 Fails to eliminate noises from behind the camera.
 Does not fare well as a true shotgun microphone.

-On-camera microphones often pick up all sounds equally, making it difficult to pick up dialogue over background noise.
+On-camera microphones often pick up all sounds equally, making dialogue difficult to pick up over background noise.
 The right camera microphone makes a huge difference in the quality of a video because it gives users more control of the audio.
-With a separate camera and microphone, narration can be heard clearly while background noises are filtered out.
+With a separate camera and microphone, you can hear narration clearly while background noises are filtered out.
 Conversely, videographers can get up-close audio several feet away from the camera itself — imagine recording the sound of buzzing honeybees while capturing video from a faraway, unobtrusive spot.

-Choosing the right camera microphone can make or break a video.
-But don’t worry — the key to making the correct choice lies in knowing what sounds you want to capture and what noises you want to block out.
-Read on for our buying guide to find the right camera microphone for your needs.
+Choosing the right camera microphone can make or break a video, but don’t worry — the key to making the correct choice lies in knowing what sounds you want to capture and what noises you want to block out.

 Camera microphones can vary in shape and size, but they fall within a few common types: